Caring for God’s gift of Creation is a spiritual commitment.

 For more information, contact justice@united-church.ca

-The United Church of Canada shows marked progress in climate actions
+The youth climate motivator program helps The United Church of Canada make progress on climate commitments.